Southern Perspectives on the Queer Movement

 Contributors: Jim Blanton, Candace Chellew-Hodge, Matt Chisling, Michael Haigler, Harriet Hancock, Deborah Hawkins, Dick Hubbard, Linda Ketner, Alvin McEwen, Ed Madden and Bert Easter, Sheila Morris, Pat Patterson, Jim and Warren Redman-Gress, Nekki Shutt, Tony Snell, Carole Stoneking, Tom Summers, Matt Tischler and Teresa Williams

-The University of South Carolina Press anticipates having the books in their warehouse at the end of November!
+The University of South Carolina Press released the book in December, 2017.
 Reserve your copies now with Amazon!

 Opportunites for book signings will be held throughout the coming months – stay tuned for dates, times and locations.

 Early Reviews for the book:

 “I’ve got a sign up on my wall, a quote from Lillian Smith that says “The winner names the age” and I know that is mostly true.
 But I know too that we can defy ignorance and prejudice and fear with our own matter of fact stories of how all of us dangerous provocative people account for our lives.
 Thirty years of history retold from the inside is in this anthology.
 The people who stood up and risked their homes, their families and their very lives to make the world safer and more just for all of us tell us how they did it, day by day, year by year.
 So put up another notice, one that defies denial as this wonderful anthology does.
 We can claim our history one story at a time, and the stories rename the age.”―Dorothy Allison, author of Bastard out of Carolina and Cavedweller